General

 How to create a Container Registry?

-What are the main benefits of the IONOS Container Registry?
+What are the main benefits of IONOS Cloud Container Registry?

 How can I access the Docker Registry HTTP API V2?

-Refer to the Docker Documentation and go to the Docker Registry HTTP API V2 documentation.
+You can find more information in the Docker Documentation** or also refer to the Docker Registry HTTP API V2 documentation.

-Following are a few limitations for the IONOS Container Registry:
+The following are a few limitations of Container Registry:

-• You cannot choose your encryption keys (Trust-No-One) when encrypting data at rest; the Container Registry platform manages the keys.
+Platform-managed encryption: You cannot provide your own encryption keys for data at rest; all keys are managed automatically by the Container Registry platform.

 Can repositories be public?